dlh01/dave-wpstarterkit/README.markdown

 ## Installation ##

-* Run `setup.sh` from the command line.
-It will download WordPress core, set up the `/content` directory, and files, and run a few other initialization tasks.
+* Run `setup.sh`.
+It will download the latest version of WordPress, set up the `/content` directory, and handle a few other tasks.

 ## wp-config.php and the wp-content directory ##